standard-for-public-code/standard-for-public-code/criteria/document-objectives.md

 ## Requirements

-* The codebase MUST contain documentation on its objectives – like a mission and goal statement – that is understandable for designers and developers so that they can use or contribute to the codebase
+* The codebase MUST contain documentation of its objectives – like a mission and goal statement – that is understandable by designers and developers so that they can use or contribute to the codebase
 * The codebase SHOULD contain documentation on its objectives understandable by policy makers and management
-* The codebase MAY contain documentation on its objectives for the general public
+* The codebase MAY contain documentation of its objectives for the general public

 ## Why this is important

+Documenting your objectives:

-* Provide an easy way for people to decide whether this codebase is interesting for them now or in the future
+* provides an easy way for people to decide whether this codebase is interesting for them now or in the future
-* Help scope your own development as well as clearly communicate to other stakeholders and contributors what the codebase is for
+* helps scope your own development as well as clearly communicate to other stakeholders and contributors what the codebase is for

 ## What this does not do